 - how the Prerendering Service (located in the API project application) utilizes Website’s cloud infrastructure resources in order to prerender your public website’s pages and store their HTML and relevant metadata

 - A user first publishes a page from the Admin Area.
-This is a simple GraphQL request, issued to the GraphQL Server that's located in the API application
+This is a simple GraphQL request, issued by the browser, to the GraphQL API that’s deployed as part of the API project application

 - The request is forwarded to the Amazon S3 bucket

-C. This is where the actual React application, with all of its code and static assets, is hosted.
+C. This is where the actual React application is hosted, with all of its code and static assets.

-- Finally, it stores the generated HTML and some additional data into the Amazon S3 bucket
+- Finally, the function stores the generated HTML and related metadata in the Amazon S3 bucket

 With these steps completed, the page is ready to be served to actual website visitors.
-Learn more about this flow by selecting Serving Pages in the upper diagram selector.
+Continue reading the Serving Pages section to learn more.